OfficeDev/Office-Addin-Scripts/packages/office-addin-mock/README.md

 ## Examples

-1. Testing a function that calls an Office-js API in JavaScript:
+1. Testing a function with Mocha in JavaScript for Excel platform:

 ```Javascript
 async function getSelectedRangeAddress(context) {